sgnahore/mark-react-spa-demo--intro-to-promises/README.md

 These may be challenging things to see - they don't fit with the typical _synchronous_ model of understanding code.

 `console.log(message)` is written on a line _before_ the end of the function body, and yet it seems to be executed _after_ the end of the function body.

+Why is this?

+Firstly: `console.log(message)` occurs _inside a callback function_.
+As we know, a function's body isn't run when the function is defined - it's run _when the function is executed_.

+So, the key question here is: _**when** is a promise's .`then` callback function executed_?

+When we give a Promise a `.then` callback, we control _what_ it runs, but the Promise controls the _when_.

+This is similar to passing a function to an `onClick` prop of a JSX button.
+We tell the button _what_ to do, but we let it decide _when_.
+(In the case of `onClick`, our button executes the function when it is clicked.)

+A JS/TS Promise will execute its `.then` callback _when it resolves_.

+Our `sleep(5000)` returns a Promise that _resolves_ after 5 seconds - and, so, there is a ~5 second delay between `sleep(5000)` being executed and `console.log(message)` being executed.

+But our Promise is non-blocking, and so - in the meantime - our JavaScript has continued running through the function body and reached the end.